Updated October 2011

 449.1 m

-495.0 m
+512.3 m

-It has to be noted a dedicated study was conducted in 1995-96 for refining the orbital elements of NEO asteroid (433) Eros, since it was the target of the JPL spacecraft NEAR Shoemaker (which successfully entered in orbit around it, and afterwards landed on the asteroid's surface on February 12th, 2001).
+It has to be noted a dedicated study was conducted in 1995-96 for improving the orbital elements of NEO asteroid (433) Eros, since it was the target of the JPL spacecraft NEAR Shoemaker (which successfully entered in orbit around it, and afterwards landed on the asteroid's surface on February 12th, 2001).

-click to enlarge Grange Obs. view
+click to enlarge 1995 Grange Obs. view

-click to enlarge Closeup view
+click to enlarge 1995 closeup view

 12 inch blank's deflection: click to enlarge FEM calcs on request: